-The Bhopal disaster occurred on the night of December 2-3, 1984, at the Union Carbide India Ltd pesticide facility in Bhopal.
-This catastrophe affected around 500,000 people.
+The Bhopal gas tragedy occurred at midnight of December 2nd- 3rd December 1984 at the Union Carbide India Ltd (UCIL) pesticide facility in Bhopal, Madhya Pradesh.
+This catastrophe affected around 500,000 people along with many animals.
 People who were exposed are still suffering as a result of the gas leak’s long-term health impacts.
 Chronic eye difficulties and respiratory problems were some issues due to it.
 Children who have been exposed have stunted growth and cognitive impairments.

 - Many valves and lines were in disrepair, and many vent gas scrubbers were not working, as was the steam boiler that was supposed to clean the pipes.